systeminit/si/app/docs/src/how-tos/aws-ecs.md

 Add a `ECS Load Balancer Configuration` to the `demo-service` frame.

-Set the component name to be `lb-config`.
+Set the Component name to be `lb-config`.

-Connect the `Target Group ARN` output socket of the `app-tg` Target Group to the `Target Group ARN` input socket of this `lb-config` component.
+Connect the `Target Group ARN` Output Socket of the `app-tg` Target Group to the `Target Group ARN` Input Socket of this `lb-config` Component.

-Connect the `Container Name` output socket of the `hello-world` Container Defintion to the `Container Name` input socket of this `lb-config` component.
+Connect the `Container Name` Output Socket of the `hello-world` Container Defintion to the `Container Name` Input Socket of this `lb-config` Component.

-Connect the `Container Port` output socket of the `http` ECS Container Defintion Port Mapping to the `Container Port` input socket of this `lb-config` component.
+Connect the `Container Port` Output Socket of the `http` ECS Container Defintion Port Mapping to the `Container Port` Input Socket of this `lb-config` Component.

 ### Apply your Change Set